 But creating the right incentives, influencing priorities, and changing Norms is a confounding, never-ending task.
 To compound this problem, perform a Google search on this subject and most of the information you find is uselessly vague, with tips like "make safety an important part of your organization's culture," or "be champions of safety."
 All this advice does is repeat the initial problem - how do I do it?

 Here are five ways to motivate employees to participate more in aviation SMS implementations.

 1 - Include Safety Performance in Employee Reviews

 Without safety performance reviews, employees will have very little accountability for safety behavior.
 Without accountability, nearly all employees will put a marginal effort into the safety program.

-The single greatest step you can take right now to motivate employees to participated in the aviation SMS is to include safety performance in employee performance reviews.
+The single greatest step you can take right now to motivate employees to participate in the aviation SMS is to include safety performance in employee performance reviews.
 With aviation SMS software, this is relatively easy to develop.
 Manually doing it is harder but not impossible.